actionless/pikaur/README.md

 ### Documentation

-After updating readme please install `ruby-ronn` and run `make man`.
+After updating readme, please install `ruby-ronn` and run `make man`.

 ## Authors

-To see the list of authors use this command inside pikaur git repository directory:
+To see the list of authors, use this command inside pikaur git repository directory:

 ```sh
 git log --pretty=tformat:"%an <%ae>" | sort -u